 What’s the best time to find out what your company can do to keep employees from leaving?
-It isn’t during the exit interview—by then, it’s too late.
+It isn’t during the exit interview—by then it’s too late.
 To influence employee attrition and reduce employee turnover, managers must measure employee job satisfaction and engagement on an ongoing basis.
 One great way to do that is by using stay interviews to improve retention.

-Stay interview metrics can supplement secondary and tertiary metrics such as employee satisfaction surveys and exit interviews.
-As such, they can be essential part of your recruitment and retention strategy.
+Stay interview metrics can supplement secondary and tertiary metrics such as employee satisfaction surveys and exit interviews and can be an essential part of your recruitment and retention strategy.

 If exit interviews and engagement surveys aren’t moving the needle on your organization’s employee attrition numbers (or even if they are), you may want to add stay interviews to your list of recruitment strategies.

 How effectively can stay interviews help to reduce employee turnover rates?
-Webroot Software, a Broomfield, Colorado internet security product development company, implemented stay interviews at a time when the 400-employee company was particularly vulnerable to employee attrition—the period immediately following a recent reduction in force and saw a steady decline in turnover.
+Webroot Software, a Broomfield, Colorado, internet security product development company, implemented stay interviews at a time when the 400-employee company was particularly vulnerable to employee attrition—the period immediately following a recent reduction in force and saw a steady decline in turnover.

 The information collected by stay interviews is more actionable than secondary source information because it’s specific and forward-facing, according to Webroot’s Human Resources Director Melanie Williams.
 “You’re not filtering through a survey, trying to guess what did they mean by that comment or how did they interpret that question,” she adds.

-If an employee does bring up pay, a promotion, employee training or something out of scope, the manager should answer truthfully, says Beverly Kaye, Co-CEO of Career Systems International, a Scranton, Pennsylvania strategic talent management consulting firm, and author of Help the Grow or Watch Them Go.
+If an employee does bring up pay, a promotion, employee training, or something out of scope, the manager should answer truthfully, says Beverly Kaye, co-CEO of Career Systems International, a Scranton, Pennsylvania, strategic talent-management consulting firm, and author of Help Them Grow or Watch Them Go.